brbtavares/pulse/README.md

 ### Limitations (MVP)

 - No cluster/distributed runtime yet (single process, single binary).
-- No SQL/DSL planner; define pipelines in Rust or with the minimal TOML config.
+- No SQL/DSL planner; define pipelines in Rust or via TOML.
-- CLI wires tumbling count-by-key today; other window kinds/aggregations available via the Rust API.
-- Checkpoint/resume orchestration is minimal: offsets/snapshots exist, but full recovery wiring is a follow-up.
+- Checkpoint/resume orchestration is minimal: offsets/snapshots exist, but full CLI-driven recovery is a follow-up.
 - Kafka is optional and depends on native `librdkafka`.

 ### I/O